 Combine your FTC Identity Theft Affidavit with your police report to create an Identity Theft Report.

 Once you have taken the steps above, start practicing good online habits to protect yourself so identity theft won’t happen again.

-Install software and app updates to prevent identity theft.
+2. Install software and app updates to prevent identity theft.

 4. Secure your Wi-Fi network to prevent identity theft.

 Hackers and identity thieves can access your information through your home wifi network — especially if your router is on its default settings.
 Change the default password your wireless router came with.